antonfirsov/docs/2015/03-llvmannounce/LLILC-announce.md

 .NET Core class libraries to run on any platform that CoreCLR can be ported to and that LLVM will target.

 ####There are several ongoing efforts to complie MSIL in the LLVM community, SharpLang springs to mind.
 Why build another one?

+When we started thinking about the fastest way to get a LLVM based code generation working we looked around at the current open source projects as well as the code we had internally.
-We think a new effort is useful mostly because of the CoreCLR.
-The CoreCLr source base reflects years of development and includes a number of building-block components that we think the community can take advantage of.
+While a number of the OSS projects already targeted LLVM BitCode, no one had anything that was a close match for the CoreCLR interface.
+Looking at our options it was simplest for us to refactor a working MSIL reader to target BitCode then teach a existing project to support the contracts and APIs the CoreCLR uses for JITing MSIL.
+Using a existing MSIL reader let us quickly start using a number of building-block components that we think the community can take advantage of.
 This fast bootstrap for C# across multiple platforms was the idea that was the genesis of this project and the compelling reason to start a new effort.
-That being said we think there are lots of areas where we can collaborate with current MSIL compliation efforts.
+We hope LLILC will provide a useful example - and reusable components - for the community and make it easier for other projects to interoperate with the CoreCLR runtime.

 ####Why LLVM?